vprince1/k8s-sandbox/README.md

 * Update docker.image.prefix in pom.xml
 * JDK 11

-# 1) Getting Started with Microservice on Kubernetes and Minikube
+# 1) Microservice on Kubernetes and Minikube

 ## Running microservice on Minikube and Kubernetes
 * Install minikube and start